Achrine/Ch-6-7-8-Notes/README.md

     * The first argument willbe used to initialize the first parameter, the second argument to initialize the second parameter, etc.

 ### 6.5 Passing Data by Value
+* Pass by value: When an argument is passed to a function, its value is copied into the parameter
+* Changes to the parameter in teh function do not affect the value of the argument.

+### 6.6 Using Functions in Menu-Driven Programs
+* Functions can be used:
+    * to implement user caices from menue
+    * to implement general-purpose tasks:
+        * Higher-Level functions can call general purpose functions, minimizing the total number of functions and speedig program development time
+### 6.7 The *return* statement.
+* Statements following the return statement will not be executed.
+* Can be Used to prevent abnormal termination of program
+* In a void function without a return statement, the function ends at its last }